lodatop/RN-LIB-KORO/README.md

 # RN-LIB-KORO
 A react native library with many different customizable components.
+The project is located in the branch called master.